You are viewing a story from harrypotterfanfiction.com

 ‘Great, so how about Pudifoots then?
 We can do a bit of shopping first if you like?’

 Oh.
 Shit.
+My heart immediately flipped and not in a good way.
 That’s what he was talking about.
 The next day was the first Hosmeade trip of the year and by the sounds of it, Ron had just invited me to spend the day with him, in Pudifoots no less.
-The pink, fluffy, hearts on the wall, couples make- out zone café in Hogsmeade.
-You only ever went there if you were dating or if you were trying to date the other person and here I was having apparently just agreed to go with Ron.
+The pink, fluffy, hearts on the wall, couples make- out zone tearoom in Hogsmeade that you only ever went there if you were dating or if you were trying to date the other person and here I was having apparently just agreed to go with Ron.

 ‘Oh my god Ron, I’m so sorry, I just remembered, I have my detention tomorrow, I can’t go to Hogsmeade,’ I said, trying my best to sound genuinely upset, although feeling increasingly guilty as Ron’s face fell.

 ‘What?
 But surely you can still go to Hogsmeade.
 I mean I’m sure if you asked McGonagall, she would let you go.
 Couldn’t you ask her?’
 Ron asked hopefully.